raibtoffoletto/chocolat-shop/README.md

 ### Scaffolding the base project

-Let's create the base project from the `webapi` template:
+We start by creating the base project from the `webapi` template:

 ```bash
 dotnet new webapi -o ChocolateStores